aldoruizluna/public-figure/README.md

 This project is open source and available under the [MIT License](LICENSE).

 ## Support
-For support, please open an issue in the GitHub repository or contact the maintainers directly.
+For support, please check our [documentation](docs/) or open an issue in the GitHub repository.

 ## Acknowledgments
 - Next.js team for the amazing framework